yohaoyu/data-analytics-visualization/projects.md

 4. What are the expected results of your projects by the end of this quarter?
 5. What are the potential implications of your findings for real estate practice, policy, or the broader data science community?

-Your project proposal should be submitted as a single PDF per group, no longer than 2 pages (ideally 1), and must list the names of all group members.
+Your project proposal should be submitted as a single PDF per group, no longer than 2 pages, and must list the names of all group members.
 The current deadline for the proposal is November 12, but I encourage you to submit it as early as possible!

 ## Draft Work Presentation